alikureishy/SDC-advanced-lane-lines/README.md

 ##### Algorithm Details

 The lane detection procedure can be broken down into the following parts, each tweakable through the configuration settings illustrated above.
-In fact, there is almost a 1-1 correspondence between the sections listed here, and the configuration settings above.
+In fact, there is almost a 1-1 correspondence between the configuration settings above, and the sections below.

 ###### Horizontal slicing
 This is controlled by the 'SliceRatio' parameter, that specifies the fraction of the vertical dimension (y dimension) that each horizontal slice should cover.
 The smaller the fraction, the more the slices, and higher the sensitivity of the lane detection.
 The larger the slices, the coarser the peaks, and lesser the sensitivity.
 It appeared that a fraction of 0.05 - 0.10 was rather effective for the first video.
 This may not be the case for the challenge videos, where the curvature of the lane lines is smaller, and changes more rapidly.